-Fiduciary requirements
+Fiduciary Requirements

-Trustees have a fiduciary duty to protect, and act in, the interests of scheme members in their handling of contributions, and not in the trustees' or their financial group's own interests.
-Trustees should place contributions pending investment in interest-bearing accounts for the interest of scheme members.
+An MPF trustee has a fiduciary duty to act in the interest of scheme members in their handling of contributions, and not in the trustee's or its financial group's own interests (section 43(d), MPFS Regulations).
+An MPF trustee should place contributions pending investment in interest-bearing accounts for the interest of scheme members.
+The Mandatory Provident Fund Schemes